l-jdavies/100_days_of_code/log.md

 ## Day 41: July 9, 2020
 **Today's challenge:**
 I feel good about my progress today.
 Had a great study session then spent a lot of time reading and making notes on variable scope and the affect of inheritance on variable scope.
-I'm getting much better at slowing down and thinking about what I"m studying, not just focusing on progressing through the material.
+I'm getting much better at slowing down and thinking about what I'm studying, not just focusing on progressing through the material.

 ## Day 42: July 10, 2020
 **Today's challenge:**